 This is a restructuring of the entire Canadian auto market.
 And most buyers have no idea what's coming.

-• The BYD Seal is the first Chinese EV that genuinely threatens Tesla on performance, range, and interior quality — not just price
+- ✓ The BYD Seal is one of the first Chinese EVs that could genuinely pressure Tesla on performance, range, and interior quality — not just price

 How We Got Here — The Tariff Timeline You Need to Understand